X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Acknowledgments

 \section{Acknowledgments}

 Support for this work was provided by the National Science Foundation under grant NSF 2308383.

 This work is based in part on observations obtained with \XMM, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
 We thank the \XMM\ operations team for their support of this program.
+The X-ray analysis was supported by NASA grants 80NSSC23K0496, 80NSSC24K0332, and 80NSSC23K1462.

 Spectroscopic data were obtained at the W. M. Keck Observatory using the DEIMOS instrument, which is operated as a scientific partnership among the California Institute of Technology, the University of California and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W.M.
 Keck Foundation.
 We are grateful to the Keck Observatory staff and observing assistants for their expert support.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Mauna Kea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.